The Gateway (Salt Lake City)

 The Gateway is a large, open-air retail, residential, and office complex in Salt Lake City, Utah, United States.
 It is centered on the historic Union Pacific Depot on the west side of Downtown Salt Lake City between 50 North and 200 South streets and between 400 and 500 West streets.
 Rio Grande Street has been the site of many special events and becomes a one-way street and heads north through the center.
-The center has featured as many as 89 outlets, but recent changes have allowed the center to provide new retail shopping experiences and become more of a social gathering place centered on dining and nightlife.
+The center has featured as many as 89 outlets, but recent changes have allowed the center to provide new retail shopping experiences like and become more of a social gathering place centered on dining and nightlife.

 In the northeast corner, a seven-story 230000 sqft office tower for more than 1,200 employees was completed in 2007 for the sole occupancy of Fidelity Investments.

-By 2014, the center's occupancy rate had fallen, with major tenants such as Apple Inc. having moved half a mile east to the newer and more centrally-located City Creek Center, opened in 2012 by the Church of Jesus Christ of Latter-day Saints.
+By 2014, the center's occupancy rate had fallen.
+Several major tenants such as Apple moved half a mile east to the newer and more centrally located City Creek Center, opened in 2012 by the Church of Jesus Christ of Latter-day Saints.

-Retail Properties of America Inc. had valued the center to $75 million in 2014 and would expect further decline.
-Previous efforts to stabilize and sell the center had failed.
-Some of the outdoor areas had been upgraded, and nearby development projects had been planned.
+Retail Properties of America valued the center to $75 million in 2014 and projected further decline.
+Previous efforts to stabilize and sell the center failed.
+Some of the outdoor areas were upgraded, and nearby development projects were planned.

-In 2016, The Gateway was sold to a commercial real estate company named "Vestar".
-The company was planning to renovate the center for $30 million.
-Instead, $100 million was invested by Vestar since late 2018.
+In February 2016, The Gateway was sold to the commercial real estate company Vestar.
+The company planned initially to renovate the center for $30 million.
+Ultimately, $100 million was invested by Vestar.
 Vestar restored the area's popularity and increased security, lowering crime by 79% and expecting crime to lower even further.
 The downtown shelter located on Rio Grande Street has also seen improvement because of the mall's new management.

+The Megaplex Theatres at The Gateway served as a venue for the Sundance Film Festival in 2023.

+In 2021, the W.O.S.B Collective (Women-Owned Small Business Collective) was founded, providing a unique shopping experience at The Gateway.
+This boutique and gallery offers exclusive and internationally sourced products, including clothing, swimwear accessories, gifts, and local art, that showcase women-owned businesses from across the globe in one location.